Inferring the Turbulent Breakup of Colloidal Aggregates Using Graph Neural Networks: Results and discussion

 First, we note that GNN-Cl is better than GNN-Re at classifying in particular in the region above threshold, i.e. for broken aggregates.
 In this region, the statistical test is the one performing the worst.
 The GNN-Re model, as detailed in the next subsection, tends to underestimate $F_{\text{max}}$ when its true value is large, and this is the main source of false negatives.
 However, we should take into consideration two facts: first, regression models have been trained and optimised to predict $F_{\text{max}}$ and not to classify; second, regression models have been trained on an aggregate dataset in which no threshold value was imposed, while classifier models have been trained on samples such that there is only one link with tensile force larger than a given threshold.
 This implies that the distribution of the forces in the learning databases of the GNN-Cl and GNN-Re models differ, and in particular the training dataset used for the GNN-Re may contain aggregates with multiple links having a tensile force above some given threshold.\\ In Fig.~\ref{fig:1}, we have seen that the success probability conditioned on the relative distance from the threshold is not symmetric.
 Indeed, for the GNN-classifier most of the failures come from samples for which $F_{\text{max}}< F_{\text{th}}$, i.e. unbroken aggregates, that have been wrongly classified as broken.
 These cases, defined (UCB), are on the left part of the distribution, and their success probability is much smaller than the reference value.
 To better understand the behavior of the classifier we have studied separately the 6 families identified by their thresholds.
-In Fig.~\ref{fig:probXsoglia}, we show the distribution of the relative distance between the true maximal force and the threshold, $(F_{\text{max}}-F_{\text{th}})/F_{\text{th}}$, for each of the six considered threshold values.
-We clearly observe that in the negative region, i.e. when $F_{\text{max}}<F_{\text{th}}$, the smaller the threshold the larger is the number of realizations with $F_{\text{max}} \approx F_{\text{th}}$.
-This suggests that the greater number of wrong predictions is expected for small thresholds, while it should be less probable to missclassify for larger and larger thresholds.
+In Fig.~\ref{fig:probXsoglia}, we show the distribution of the relative distance between the true maximal force and the threshold, $(F_{\text{max}}-F_{\text{th}})/F_{\text{th}}$, for three of the six considered threshold values (the smallest, a central one, the largest).
+We clearly observe that in the negative region, i.e. when $F_{\text{max}}<F_{\text{th}}$, the smaller the threshold the larger is the number of realizations with $F_{\text{max}} \approx F_{\text{th}}$, while in the positive region (of broken aggregates) the distribution is independent of the threshold value.
+This suggests that the greater number of wrong predictions is expected for small thresholds, while it should be less probable to misclassify, for larger and larger thresholds.